opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-setting-up-lamp-server-along-with-reverse-proxy-using-nginx.markdown

 ```bash
 # yum module install php -y
 ```

 To allow PHP connect to MariaDB install php-mysqlnd:
 ```bash
 # yum -y install php-mysqlnd
 ```

-Also, allow Apache to connect to MariaDB by running the following command:
+Also, allow Apache to connect to MariaDB through the network by running the following command:
 ```bash
 # setsebool -P httpd_can_network_connect_db on
 ```